-This article explores why people cry and what health benefits crying may have.
+Interestingly, humans are the only animals to cry tears.
+This article explores why we cry and what health benefits crying may have.

 Why do people cry?

 Crying is a natural response to emotions or irritants like dust in the eyes.